open-atmos-krk/open-atmos-krk.github.io/contact.md

    <a href="https://github.com/open-atmos/PyPartMC/discussions/new/choose">PyPartMC</a>,
    <a href="https://github.com/numba-mpi/numba-mpi/discussions/new/choose">Numba-MPI</a>, ...) or Issues.
 Students' e-mail addresses are visible to other students in the <a href="https://web.usos.agh.edu.pl/">USOS</a> system.
+For team-related inquiries, please get in touch by e-mail at <a href="mailto:sylwester.arabas@agh.edu.pl">sylwester.arabas@agh.edu.pl</a>.
 For more contact information, see the <a href="https://zfs.agh.edu.pl/en/team">Environmental Physics Group page</a>.
 </p>
 <p>
-Most of our meetings are at the <a href="https://www.openstreetmap.org/node/6958500835">AGH Faculty of Physics and Applied Computer Science, building D-10</a>, room 7.
+Our meetings are held at the <a href="https://www.openstreetmap.org/node/6958500835">AGH Faculty of Physics and Applied Computer Science, building D-10</a>, room&nbsp;7.
 </p>

 <h4>Slack workspace (open-atmos-krk.slack.com)</h4>
 <p>
 We use Slack for everyday communication and project-related discussions.
-<a href="mailto:sylwester.arabas@agh.edu.pl">Send us an e-mail</a> if you'd like to join!
+<a href="mailto:sylwester.arabas@agh.edu.pl">Send us an e-mail</a> to join!
 </p>

 <h4>Mailing list: particle-based-cloud-modelling</h4>
 <p>
 We host the <b>particle-based-cloud-modelling@mail.agh.edu.pl</b> mailing list.
-The list was created back in&nbsp;2018.
-As of time of writing, we have over 80 subscribers from 12 countries - a community focused on&nbsp;cloud and aerosol modelling using Lagrangian methods.
+The list was created in&nbsp;2018, and at the time of writing, has over 80 subscribers from 12 countries - a community focused on&nbsp;cloud and aerosol modelling using Lagrangian methods.
-The list is a venue for communications relevant to the development and applications of&nbsp;particle-based models of atmospheric clouds: announcements of meetings, calls for submissions, funding opportunities, scholarships, openings, software/data releases, publications and&nbsp;other notices warranting community-wide dissemination.
+The list serves as a venue for communications relevant to the development and applications of&nbsp;particle-based models of atmospheric clouds: announcements of meetings, calls for submissions, funding opportunities, scholarships, openings, software/data releases, publications and&nbsp;other notices warranting community-wide dissemination.
 Please subscribe before posting.